gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 Git needs to be set up to use the same git `user.name` and `user.email` combination as the one used in `Compile.conf` in the `compileRecipeAuthor=` key.

-Currently, ContributeRecipe needs to be run as the root user.

 ```
 cd
 git config --global user.name="A. Random Contributor"